Trump’s Trolls Are Waging War on America’s Civil Servants

 Kupchan said he brought Ciaramella on board in 2015 to work on Ukraine.
 “He did such an impressive job, I asked him to help share the burden on the counter-ISIL portfolio,” and specifically Turkey’s role in that fight, he said.

-Yet Cernovich falsely tweeted on June 14 that Ciaramella had been “fired” because it was revealed that he had been leaking to the press, a statement that colleagues deny and that Cernovich later corrected.
+Yet Cernovich falsely tweeted on June 14 that Ciaramella had been “fired” because it was revealed that he had been leaking to the press, a statement that colleagues deny and that Cernovich corrected.
 On July 2, he tweeted that Ciaramella had quit because of his article.

 NSC spokesman Michael Anton said Ciaramella did not leave earlier than planned.
 “He left when his scheduled detail was up,” he wrote in an email.